it-innovation/sam/doc/tutorial.rst

 You can tell SAM to add extra tabs to the object viewer window.
 This code (:example:`includes/rbacTabs`) adds tabs showing which roles this object has on all other objects, and which roles it grants to others::

-  declare hasRole(?Object, ?Target, ?Role). hasRole(?Object, ?Target, ?Role) :-
+  declare hasRole(Ref object, Ref target, String role). hasRole(?Object, ?Target, ?Role) :-
       hasIdentity(?Object, ?Identity),
       grantsRole(?Target, ?Role, ?Identity).

-  guiObjectTab(50, "Has roles", "hasRole/3", "Object").
+  guiObjectTab(50, "Has roles", "hasRole/3", "object").
-  guiObjectTab(60, "Grants roles", "grantsRole/3", "Target").
+  guiObjectTab(60, "Grants roles", "grantsRole/3", "target").

 .. figure:: _static/custom-tabs.png